 The combined audience of myself and my allies: 20,000+ followers

-In the same way, lawyers within the same firm need to be allies to each other.
-When lawyer A writes a new blog post, lawyer B should share it to his LinkedIn network.
+In the same way, lawyers within the same firm need to be allied with each other.
+When lawyer A writes a new blog post, lawyer B should share it with his LinkedIn network.
 When lawyer B writes a new post, lawyer A should do the same.
 Just imagine if every lawyer shared the content that their neighbors created.
 The potential audience of that content would go from 250 (the average number of connections on Linkedin by an AmLaw 100 lawyer, according to our research of over 5,000 profiles) to 25,000!